valtron/momdp-reductionist-planning/README.md

 python3 graphs.py
 ```

 This takes about three minutes.
-Figures are saved in the subfolder `figs`.
+Figures are saved in the subfolder `fig`.